blotta/howto/ssd_optimize.howto.md

 > /etc/fstab
   >> /dev/sda1   /      ext4   defaults,noatime   0 1
   >> /dev/sda2   /home  ext4   defaults,noatime   0 2

 >NOTE: This will cause issues with applications such as Mutt, as the access time of the file will eventually be previous than the modification time.
 To ensure this doesn't happen to the atime field, use 'relatime' instead, although it is not as effective.

 .
->NOTE: By adding the 'discard' flag to the fstab file, TRIM is essensialy being enabled, but it is discouraged as it will frequently "trim" unused blocks and it might negatively affect the lifetime of poor-quality SSDs or sometimes even lead to partition table corruption.
+>NOTE: By adding the 'discard' flag to the fstab file, TRIM is essentially being enabled, but it is discouraged as it will frequently "trim" unused blocks and it might negatively affect the lifetime of poor-quality SSDs or sometimes even lead to partition table corruption.
 There is no need to use the flag if you use the fstrim tool regularly, maybe as a cron weekly job.

 -------